deepgram/web-next/content/blog/posts/how-to-use-whisper-openais-speech-recognition-model-in-1-minute/index.md

 tags:
   - speech-models
   - machine-learning
-  - deep-learning
 ---
 O﻿penAI's newly released "Whisper" speech recognition model claims it can provide accurate transcriptions in multiple languages and even translate them to English.
-As Deepgram CEO, [Scott Stephenson](https://twitter.com/deepgramscott), recently tweeted "OpenAI + Deepgram is all good—rising tide lifts all boats."
+As Deepgram CEO, [Scott Stephenson](https://twitter.com/deepgramscott), recently tweeted "OpenAI + Deepgram is all good — rising tide lifts all boats."
 We're stoked to see others are buying into what we've been doing for four years, transcribing speech to text with end-to-end deep learning.

 W﻿ith that spirit of partnership, we decided to release the Whisper "small" on the Deepgram API for everyone to use.